maxmind/libmaxminddb/index.md

   The database is probably damaged or was generated incorrectly.
 * `MMDB_INVALID_LOOKUP_PATH_ERROR` - The lookup path passed to
   `MMDB_get_value`, `MMDB_vget_value`, or `MMDB_aget_value` contains an array
-  offset that is not a non-negative integer.
+  offset that is negative integer or an integer larger than LONG_MAX.
 * `MMDB_LOOKUP_PATH_DOES_NOT_MATCH_DATA_ERROR` - The lookup path passed to
   `MMDB_get_value`,`MMDB_vget_value`, or `MMDB_aget_value` does not match the data structure for the entry.
 There are number of reasons this can